 The 3DListening demonstrations were based on a CadnaA computer acoustical model that simulates environmental sound propagation.
 We calibrated the model using measurements of aircraft and road noise that we made on the site of the future building.
 Using the environmental sound model, we predicted noise levels due to both of these sources at the façade outside four residences in our building model.
 While this was a relatively straightforward task for road noise, different building facades “hear” aircraft noise differently.
 Counter-intuitively, it is the facades that face away from Logan Airport that most benefit from upgraded glazing.
 This is for two reasons:

-2.)
-When a residence faces Logan Airport, the noise of aircraft approaching the residence increases gradually.
-As soon as the airplane passes over, the mass of building shields the residence from the noise – just when the noise is loudest.
 By contrast, when a residence faces away from Logan Airport, the onset of noise is sudden – it “hits” the façade as soon as the plane passes over the building.
 And because the airplane is now passing overhead, the noise is coming off the backside of the plane – that is, at its loudest.

 To incorporate this phenomenon into the 3DListening demonstration, we used measurement data and past experience to post-process recordings of aircraft flyovers.
 As a result, the design team was able to directly experience this counter-intuitive effect of aircraft being the loudest, and most disturbing, in residences that faced away from Logan Airport.
 Acentech’s 3DListening studio features loudspeakers that surround the listeners, and use ambisonics to create an immersive, spatial acoustic environment.
 For added realism, we incorporated a subwoofer into the demonstration to accurately represent the low-frequency “rumble” of the aircraft.